 Consider having valuable gifts engraved with your driver's license number or Maryland ID number.
 If the item is stolen and later recovered by police, the engraved number will allow investigators to return the property to you.
 Engraving also may deter thieves because the identifying information makes it more difficult for them to dispose of or sell valuables.

-Easy-to-use engraving equipment and instructions are available, free of charge, to Baltimore County residents at County police stations, public library branches and through many Citizens on Patrol chapters.
+Easy-to-use engraving equipment and instructions are available, free of charge, to Baltimore County residents at County police precincts and through many Citizens on Patrol chapters.

 - Engrave a driver's license number or Maryland ID number on your property.